The Best Hotels in the City of London

 The City of London (the capital’s central business district) offers some of the most convenient places to stay, thanks to its proximity to Covent Garden, Liverpool Street and St Paul’s.
-Despite what you might think, hotels in the so-called Square Mile aren’t all corporate bores; these five hotels, at least, come with plenty of character and style.
+Despite what you might think, hotels in the Square Mile aren’t all corporate bores; these City of London hotels, at least, come with plenty of character and style – bookable on Culture Trip.

 Simultaneously a business and nightlife centre, London is a city of paradoxes, and nowhere is this more apparent than in this historic central district.
 By day the streets bustle with busy professionals; at night the lively atmosphere of pubs, clubs and restaurants takes over.
 It’s this work-hard-play-hard mentality that sums up what the Big Smoke is all about.
 Dive into the midst of it all with a stay at one of the best hotels in the City of London – each with its own distinctive personality.